Bill of Costs Guidelines

 a.
 Allowed and Disallowed Transcript Costs Generally

 Allowable costs for transcripts include the court reporter’s attendance fee, an original and one copy of the transcript, copies of exhibits, and taxes.
-Invoices are required.
+Section 1920(2) does permit taxation of costs for both printed and electronically recorded transcripts of the same deposition as long as each transcript is necessarily obtained for use in a case.
+Stanley v.
+Cottrell, Inc. 784 F.3d 454 (8th Cir.
+2015).

 If any of the ancillary services listed above were provided, but the cost of such cannot be determined from the invoice, the Clerk has the discretion to make an estimated deduction, or to disallow the entire cost.